 There is not really a science to which bottles will work for your baby, so you will likely have to try a few.
 However, it is important for your baby’s health to grab the bottle that works best for their feeding styles.
 So, grab some different nipples with different shapes and hole sizes,and try them all out.

 The hole size is important to those who are greedy eaters, as if the hole is too narrow, they will end up gulping down air, which can lead to colic.
 To prevent colic, you want to get a bottle that does not let too much air in while your baby is gulping.
-For feeding bottles that prevent gaseousness, there are.
+For feeding bottles that prevent gaseousness, there are some great options in this article.

 One thing that you need to be mindful of is how much food your baby needs and how often.
 If you are going somewhere, be sure to bring enough formula, bottles, and bottle bags to keep them fed for however long you are out.
 A healthy baby is one who has a full tummy.